List of characters in Nisekoi.

 - Everyone Can See It: It's obvious to everyone besides Raku and Chitoge that she has a crush on the former.

 - Forgotten First Meeting: She turns out to be Raku's, Chitoge's, Marika's and Yui's childhood friend and the girl of Raku's promise.
 She can't remember meeting any of them before, though.

-- Friend to All Living Things: Animals love her, people too.
-She even managed to befriend all of her love rivals.
+- Friend to All Living Things: Animals love her.

 - Girl Next Door: While the rest of the haremettes are gangsters and the daughter of the police chief, Kosaki is just an ordinary girl who works in her family's bakery.
 Also unlike the other girls, she has known Raku for some time and is in more friendly terms with him.